WildCodeSchool/2022-03-php-orleans-project-aoyos/README.md

 ## Introduction

-Hello fellow dev and welcome to the aoyos website project. aoyos is an agence that coordinates events and is an intermediary between customers and Djs.
+Hello fellow dev and welcome to the aoyos website project. aoyos is an agency that coordinates events and is an intermediary between customers and Djs.

 First of all, before we begin, we will introduce the main points of our project.

-The website is divided in three main parts :
+The website is divided into three main parts :

 -> A main website, which is mostly meant to introduce aoyos to the general public and has no particular feature aside from two forms : one for customers to submit their dj-ing requests, and one for djs to register.
 -> Once the djs are registered, they have a their own subsidiary website that they can use to modify their profiles, see all the events and position themselves on the ones they’re interested in.
 They can also upload their own invoices for the admin to see.